msqd/harp/docs/contribute/storage/index.rst

 Storage
 =======

 Storage implementations are in charge of persisting transactions and messages into a backend (database, memory, ...) using eventual dependencies.

-Each storages should implement the :class:`Storage <harp.typing.Storage>` protocol.
+Each storages should implement the :class:`Storage <harp_apps.storage.types.storage.IStorage>` protocol.

 Model
 :::::